Adding Equality Operators to Templates

 Alternatives

-One alternative path is don't do anything and let users continue to define their own helpers (or install ember-truth-helpers).
+One alternative path is don't do anything and let users continue to define their own helpers (or install ember-truth-helpers

 Unresolved questions

-• The inequality helper proposed in this RFC is {{neq}} while the one in ember-truth-helpers is {{not-eq}}.
+.
 It is worth considering the benefits that keeping the same name might have in helping apps and addon migrate to the built-in helper.